 Ki is 'Universal Life Force' and is the flow of natural energy that surrounds and gives life to all things.
 The understanding of Aikido principles and developing the ability to direct and use Ki are integral parts of Aikido training.
 Through developing the flow of Ki energy through the whole body, a solid and powerful base is created.
 From this strongly balanced centre it is possible to create fluid motion and cultivate an attitude of non-aggression.
 Aikido therefore makes effective control of an attacker possible for men and women of all ages, while promoting harmony in mind and spirit.

 Understanding and developing Ki is a way of enhancing your natural strengths and abilities.
 As you begin to understand Aikido principles you will in turn develop creative and practical new ways to apply these principles in your daily life.

 Here at Aikido in Mullum your safety is paramount.
-Although we are back doing face-to-face training we are employing COVID-19 protocols and guidelines to ensure that we do everything we can to stop the spread.
+We are employing COVID-19 protocols and guidelines, however we will not discriminate against any student base on gender, race, creed, age or vaccination status.
 Click the link below to see our policy:

 Mankind's role is to fulfil his heaven sent purpose through a sincere heart that is in harmony with all creation and loves all things.

 For initial classes it is advisable to wear loose comfortable clothing.
 After a while you may wish to get a keikogi - a traditional uniform used for training.

 We want everyone to be able to train